 - A passion for Mathematics

-** those without an A/AS level (or equivalent level grade) qualification in Mathematics may be considered on a case-by-case basis
+** Those without an A/AS level (or equivalent level grade) qualification in Mathematics will be considered for the long course

 Queries and applications

-To apply for a place on the SKE Mathematics course please complete the SKE Maths Application Form: 2013 [DOCX 152.65KB] and send it to:
+To apply for a place on the short, medium or long SKE Mathematics course, please complete the SKE Mathematics Application Form: 2017 [DOCX 39.29KB] and send it to:

 ITE Admissions (SKE)